 by Bob Stepno

-The short-lived 1948 series Shorty Bell featured Mickey Rooney as a young man in love with newspapers, a Linotype operator’s son who wants to be a reporter after returning from service in World War II.
+The short-lived 1948 series Shorty Bell featured Mickey Rooney as a young man in love with newspapers, a Linotype operator’s son who wanted to be a reporter after returning from service in World War II.

-(He got the job, but unfortunately that and some fine acting and writing didn’t keep the series on the air for more than a few months.
+(He got the job, but unfortunately that and some good acting and promising writing didn’t keep the series on the air for more than a few months.
 It seemed to lose its focus, perhaps trying to figure out who the audience was for a “grown up” post-war Mickey Rooney, and what they wanted.)

 According to the Buffalo Courier-Express for March 28, 1948, the program was conceived as a continuing “novel for radio,” to be written by two Hollywood writers who were former newspapermen, Frederick Hazlitt Brennan and Richard Carroll.
 Brennan had written Rooney’s film “Killer McCoy.”